 When I first walked into a Tandy Leather store for the first time, I knew I wanted to start working with leather, and I knew I wanted to make a bag, But I had NO idea where to start.
 I got lost in a sea of tools, rivets, hardware and even more daunting, the leather.
-What would be the BEST type of leather for my project?
+What would be the BEST type of leather to buy for my project?

 I ended up with some leather that had all the right “looks”, but once I got back home and started working with it, I immediately realized it was too thin and soft for what I needed.
 And as much as I learned from that first trip, it took years worth of failures and successes to dial it in.

 Lucky for you, I went through that so you don’t have to.
 Allow me to break it down nice and simple for you.
-After reading this article, you should know exactly what the best type of leather will be for your next project.
+After reading this article, you should know exactly what the best type of leather to buy for your next project.

 If you decide you’re going to make a belt, you’ll be using a much different type of leather than you would use on a wallet.
 So if you want the best type of leather for your project, it’s important to decide now before you start investing in expensive sides of leather.

 There’s is an endless number of tanning methods, more than I’d like to mention here.
 For the sake of simplicity I’m going to focus on two of the more general and common types of leather.